dfahlander/typeson/README.md

 Allows for inherited objects but ensures the prototype chain inherits from `Object` (or `null`).

-### Typeson.isThenable(val, catchCheck=boolean)

-Checks whether an object is "thenable" (usable as a promise).
-If the second argument is supplied as `true`, it will also ensure it has a `catch` method.

 ## Finding types and groups of types